-As is often the case in jurisdictions such as Vietnam, a company might be non-compliant for a number of years in various areas of the law with no enforcement action made against it until some incident brings it to the government’s attention.
+As is often the case in jurisdictions such as Vietnam, a company might be non-compliant for a number of years in various areas of the law with no enforcement action taken against it until some incident brings it to the government's attention.
 Often the unwanted attention is triggered by criminal investigations or regulatory agencies investigating an incident relevant to consumer protection or public health and safety.
 When such government attention occurs, all acts of non-compliance can come under scrutiny, whether they be in the realm of labour, corporate and commercial, or tax regulations.

 The example of the wrongful use of a representative office is just one example of many compliance issues in a highly regulated jurisdiction.
 Everything from labour to environment to company filings requires registrations, licences or approvals.
 While Vietnam has been making attempts to reduce the bureaucratic burden on investors, there is still a long way to go.
 A full understanding and acceptance of the regulatory regime is required.
 In our experience, shortcuts will lead to compliance failures and eventually, punishment or even divestment.